Activity note: Check-in available from 3:00 p.m.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.
 If you would like to sample some of the local cuisine at one of Santa Fe's fine restaurants, we recommend making reservations in advance.

-Activity note: Getting on/off bus; walking up to a mile in Chimayó.
+Activity note: Getting on/off bus; walking up to several blocks and standing in museums in Los Alamos.
 Walking several hundred feet to/from opera house, negotiating stairs to/from seats at the opera.

 Breakfast: Hotel buffet.

 Morning: This morning's class focuses on the opera for this evening, Richard Strauss's "Ariadne auf Naxos."

 Afternoon: After lunch we'll depart for Los Alamos, about 40 miles northwest of Santa Fe, for a visit to the "Atomic City."
 On arrival, we'll visit the Los Alamos History Museum and the Bradbury Science Museum.
 Located on "Bathtub Row," where the most important Manhattan Project lab personnel lived, the Los Alamos History Museum presents the stories of Los Alamos from multiple perspectives via indoor and outdoor venues, historic buildings, artifacts, documents, photographs, audio and video recordings of personal stories, and interactive visitor experiences.
 The Bradbury Science Museum is dedicated to the history of the Manhattan Project and the development of the atomic bomb, and contains many original scientific documents and interactive displays.
 Return to Santa Fe in time for dinner.